-The Fitch typewriter was an American invention by Eugen Fitch of Des Moines, Iowa.
+The Fitch typewriter was an American invention by Eugene Fitch of Des Moines, Iowa.
 He was granted a patent on the design in 1887 and the first machine was produced by the Fitch Typewriter Company of Brooklyn in 1888.
 However, the machine was also sold to a British company and production was taken up by the Fitch Typewriter Company in London.

 The Fitch is a downstrike machine.
 The typebars stand up from behind the machine and hit the platen from above.
 Like the Hammond, with the backtstrike hammer, Fitch needed to find a solution for the paper, which was rolled up and fed over the platen to a second roll behind the platen.